mojzu/container.ts/docs/Modules.md

   .registerModule(Assets.NAME, Assets);

-// Resolve module reference from container. const ASSETS = CONTAINER.resolve<Assets>(Assets.NAME);
+// Resolve module reference from container.
+// Or make this module a dependency of another. const ASSETS = CONTAINER.resolve<Assets>(Assets.NAME);

 // Read a binary file into a Node.js 'Buffer'.